 PRO: Water Resistant

-When DC fans must be used in these types of severe conditions, it’s imperative to employ a reliable, high-quality water-resistant model to ensure the safety of your equipment and staff.
+The DC fans can be used in applications of severe environmental conditions.
+It is imperative to employ a reliable, high-quality water-resistant model to ensure the safety of your equipment and staff.

 Pelonis Technologies, Inc. (PTI) has been designing, developing, and manufacturing industry-leading axial AC and brushless DC fans for more than 25 years.
 This includes a wide range of severe weather and water-resistant fans, which offer unparalleled dust and water protection while meeting military and NASA material specifications, USP certifications, and UL certifications.